JinraeKim/LazyFym.jl/README.md

 # LazyFym
 **LazyFym** is a general-purpose simulator for dynamical systems.
 ## Notes
+### Origin
 The origin of the name `Fym` is from the previous versions of flight (but also general-purpose) simulators:
 [fym](https://github.com/fdcl-nrf/fym) in `Python` and [FymEnvs.jl](https://github.com/fdcl-nrf/FymEnvs.jl) in `Julia`.
+### Deprecated
+It has taken low priority for now to improve the simulation speed when the time span is very long.

 ## Features
 ### Flexible usage pattern and nested environments